 - Adjustment Stress

 - Learning Disabilities

 - Social Skills & Peer Relationships

 - Trauma / PTSD

 I enjoy reading romantic novels and the Monitor on Psychology.
 I also enjoy traveling and experiencing different cultural backgrounds.
 I recently visited Japan and Thailand.
 I also explored the Bahamas, China, Africa, and Jamaica and now I am in wonderful Korea!

-- PhD: Walden University (Student of PhD, Counseling Psychology)
+- PhD: Walden University (PhD, Counseling Psychology)

 - MS: University of Phoenix (General Psychology)